Yelp/uwsgi_metrics/docs/source/index.rst

 * One or more worker processes

-Worker processes send metrics updates to the mule process e.g. using the :py:func:`uwsgi_metrics.timer` context manager.
+Worker processes send metrics updates to the mule process e.g. using the :py:func:`uwsgi_metrics.timing` context manager.
 The mule process aggregates these updates and periodically publishes them to an mmap'ed buffer using the ``periodically_write_metrics_to_mmaped_buffer()`` function.
 Worker processes can view the aggregated metrics from the mmap'ed buffer using the